scikit-learn/enhancement_proposals/slep006/proposal.rst

 a prop named 'weights' to a step named 'spam' in a Pipeline, you might use `my_pipe.fit(X, y, props={'spam__weights': my_weights})`.

+SLEP004's syntax to override the common routing scheme falls under this solution.

 Issues:

 * This gets tricky or impossible where the available routes change